Logo Copyright © 2007 NCCG - All Rights Reserved

 This contest begins in the mind of man.
 Our language is being subtlely changed so that evil, using the vocubulary of good, is able to masquerade as good itself.
 Even Christian terminology has, as we have said, been hijacked and is being used to create a false Christianity in the world.
 And this false Christianity is expanding rapidly, deceiving millions.

 The Olive Branch, though difficult in some parts to understand, is nevertheless not a book for a spiritual élite, but for all.
-It contains a call for both rich man and beggar to draw near to the Kingdom of God.
-And though its use is principally for one denomination -- B'rit Chadashah -- it has practical application for all Christians who wish to conform themselves more faithfully to the holy practice of the Christian faith.
-It is, in short, a manual of discipleship for everyone claiming the name of Christ.
+It contains a call for both rich man and pauper to draw near to the Kingdom of Elohim (God).
+And though its use is principally for one group, it has practical application for all believers who wish to conform themselves more faithfully to serious practice of the biblical faith.
+It is, in short, a manual of discipleship for everyone claiming the name of Messiah.

 Opposition and Persecution to Come

-Much evil will be said about this book in the future.
+Much evil will be said about this book, and its additional volumes, in the future.
 Many will wish for it to disappear but it is destined to play an important rôle in Christendom in the future no matter what men will say about it.
 Critics will attempt to place it on the dissecting table and tear it apart in the same way as they have tried with the Bible.
-Some will say it is a fraud, an insidious cult, a work of Satan, and slander it as only such men know how.
+Some will say it is a fraud, the product of a dangerous cult, a work of Satan, and slander it as only such men know how.
 Some will be motivated by ignorance, some by fear, some by pure evil.
-Those who espouse it are bound to be persecuted, as the bearers of every fresh revelation of God's Word have in every age.
+Those who espouse it are bound to be opposed, as the bearers of every fresh revelation of the Davar Elohim (Word of God) have been in every age.
 It will, in time, be condemned, banned and burned by men, churches, governments and secular organisations alike.
 Like its mother, the Bible, it will be hated because it is a thorn-in-the-side of the wicked, whose sins it unashamedly and boldly exposes.

 Your Choice

 For you, the reader, this may well be a choosing time.
-For those who fear to have their lives shaken up, we recommend that you put this book aside now, because once you have been illuminated by the light of its truth, whether you accept it or not, you will become accountable before God as to how you live your life.
+For those who fear to have their lives shaken up, we recommend that you put this book aside now, because once you have been illuminated by the light of its emet (truth), and have received a witenss of the Ruach (Spirit), whether you accept it or not, you will become accountable before Yahweh as to how you live your life.

-May the Lord God of Israel, who is the Olive Branch's inspiration and to whom it is dedicated, bless you and illuminate you, through our Lord and Saviour Jesus Christ (Yah'shua haMashiach), as you prayerfully read through its pages.
+May the Elohim (God) of Israel, who is the Olive Branch's inspiration and to whom it is dedicated, bless you and illuminate you, through our Master and Deliverer Yah'shua the Messiah (Jesus Christ), as you prayerfully read through its pages.
 Amen.

 The Revelations Committee

-The Olive Branch has now been in circulation for many years and is wisely used by a number of ministries and groups internationally.
-A number of new revelations have been received and these have been appended as a supplement to the main book.
-Some of these revelations are of major importance and will effect the layout of the second edition when it is finally printed.
+The First Hardcopy Edition Olive Branch has now been in circulation for many years and is widely used by a number of ministries and groups internationally.
+A number of new revelations have been received and these have been appended as a supplement to the main book prior to their being transferred to, and incorporated into, Volume II.
+Some of these revelations are of major importance and will affect the layout of the Second Edition when it is finally printed.

 The Names of Deity

-When the first edition Olive Branch was published the practice of using the Anglicised Greek and other forms of Deity was used.
-The Second Edition will see the complete deletion of the unscriptural "Jehovah", a compound of the vowels of the Tetragrammaton (YHWH) with the vowels of Adonai, the Hebrew for "Lord".
-This term has been in usage for many centuries and evolved because of the Talmudic Jewish superstition that the true Name of God, Yahweh, should never be vocalised.
+When the first hardcopy edition of the Olive Branch was published the practice of using the Anglicised Greek and other forms of Deity was used.
+The Second Online Edition sees the complete deletion of the unscriptural "Jehovah", a compound of the vowels of the Tetragrammaton (YHWH) with the vowels of Adonai, the Hebrew for "Lord".
+This term has been in usage for many centuries and evolved because of the Talmudic Jewish superstition that the true Name of Elohim (God), Yahweh, should never be vocalised.
 Unfortunately, this bastard word is also blasphemous, hovah in Hebrew meaning "perverse".
-Accordingly the word "Jehovah" will be completely struck out of the Second Edition and be replaced by Yahweh.
+Accordingly the word "Jehovah" has been completely struck out of the Second Edition and been replaced by 'Yahweh'.

 Names like "Lord" and "God", which appear liberally throughout the Olive Branch, are more difficult to deal with.
-Our modern English Bibles use the word 'LORD' (in capitals) to render the Divine Name, Yahweh, and 'Lord' (in lower case) to render the Hebrew Adonai, which translates as 'Master'.
-As it would be quite impossible to know what the original 'Lord' in the Olive Branch referenced, the Revelations Committee has opted to leave the term as it stands.
+Our modern English Bibles use the word 'LORD' (in capitals) to render the Divine Name, Yahweh, and 'Lord' (in lower case) to render the Hebrew Adonai, which translates as 'Master' (though is itself a pagan loan word from the Greek god 'Adonis').
+As it would be quite impossible to know who the original 'Lord' in the Olive Branch referenced, the Revelations Committee has opted to simply render it with equivalents like 'Master'.

-The changes in Names of Deity will therefore be the single largest cosmetic change to the Second Edition of the Olive Branch and will doubtless affect its whole appearance and, we hope, the spirit.
+The changes in Names of Deity is therefore the single largest cosmetic change to the Second Online Edition of the Olive Branch and will doubtless affect its whole appearance and, we hope, the spirit.
 There is something special and wonderful about using the true Names of the Father and the Son.
-It will, we believe, both honour Yahweh as well well as give the reader a closer identity with Him.
+It will, we believe, both honour Yahweh as well as give the reader a closer identity with Him.

 Christian or Believer?

-The origin of the term "Christian", though pagan, and though possibly a term of abuse, has nevertheless become a thoroughly established word for a person who is a Believer in Christ.
-There are a number of extreem Messianic Jews who insist that the term be dropped from our vocabulary, who maintain that this is a term associated with the whore church.
-We do not accept this contention.
+The origin of the term "Christian", though pagan, and though possibly a term of abuse, has nevertheless become a thoroughly established and respected word for a person who is a Believer in Messiah (Christ).
+There are a number of extreem Messianics who insist that the term be dropped from our vocabulary, who maintain that this is a term associated with the 'whore church'.
+We do not accept this contention, even if we do understand where they are coming from.
+But by the same token there are many who call themselves 'Messianic' who follow equally apostate Talmudic traditions but that does not mean we should demonise the designation 'messianic'.
 Scholars are not agreed on the etymology of "Christian" but most concur that it basically means "a follower of Christ".
-As such, therefore, we consider this to be a noble designation, inspite of its abuse by the nominal and unregenerated believers of the present and the past.
-New Covenant Christians are not about to conceed another word to the devil just because he abuses it.
+As such, therefore, we consider this to be an honourable designation, in spite of its abuse by the nominal and unregenerated believers of the present and the past.
+Olive Branch readers are not about to conceed another word to the devil just because some of his followers abuse it.

 The Sabbath and Hebrew Holy Days

-Following on the heels of the Sabbath Revelation has been the observance by the Church of the Hebrew Festivals which Yahweh has commanded in perpetuity.
-These festivals are: (1) Pesach (Passover); (2) Chag haMatzah (Unleavened Bread); (3) Yom haBikkurim (Firstfruits), (4) Shavu'ot (Pentecost/Weeks); (5) Yom Teruah (Trumpets); (6) Yom Kippur (Atonement); and (7) Sukkot.
+Following on the heels of the Sabbath Revelation has been our observance (since 1999) of the Hebrew Festivals which Yahweh has commanded in perpetuity.
+These festivals are: (1) Pesach (Passover); (2) Chag haMatzah (Unleavened Bread); (3) Yom haBikkurim (Firstfruits), (4) Shavu'ot (Pentecost/Weeks); (5) Yom Teruah (Trumpets); (6) Yom haKippurim (Atonements); and (7) Sukkot (Tabernacles/Booths).

-The celebration of these festivals in their New Covenant context requires, for ecclestastical purposes, that we return to the Hebrew Lunar Calendar and absondon the Gregoran solar one.
-This means that NCCG's previous observance of Holy Week (1-6 April), used to commemorate the death (1 April), Resurrection (3 April) and Birth (6 April) will be superceeded.
-This means that the Second Edition will see the rewriting of Section 82 to reflect the lunar cycle and the removal of Section 301 and its replacement by instructions on the Seven Annual Festivals, Rosh Chodesh, the Sabbatical Year and the Jubilee.
+The celebration of these festivals in their New Covenant context and setting required, for ecclestiastical purposes, that we return to the Hebrew Luni-Solar Calendar and abandon the Gregoran solar one, which was done in 2011.
+This means that our previous observance of Holy Week (1-6 April), used to commemorate the death (1 April), Resurrection (3 April) and Birth (6 April), has been superceeded.
+The Second Online Edition therefore includes the rewriting of Section 82 to reflect the lunar cycle and the removal of Section 301 and its replacement by instructions on the Seven Annual Festivals, Rosh Chodesh, the Sabbatical Year and the Jubilee.
 Though both the original Holy Week and Hebrew Festivals were observed in 2000, this proved both impractical and an unnecessary duplication.
-The observance of the former 'Holy Week' ceased in 2001.
+The observance of the former 'Holy Week' ceased in 2001 and its elements integrated with the actual moedim (appointments).

 New Revelations

-As we do not know when the Second Edition will be published (we must clear the First Edition from the New Covenant Press store room first), it is not known exactly how many new revelations will be included.
-At the time of writing there were about 20 new revelations, only one of which has been officially incorporated into the Olive Branch (PWNC 990201).
+As we do not know when the Second Hardcopy Edition will be published (we must clear the First Edition from the New Covenant Press store room first), it is not known exactly how many new revelations will be included or whether they will all be transferred to Volume II.
+At the time of writing there were about 20 published revelations, only one of which has been officially incorporated into the Olive Branch (PWNC 990201).
+Hundreds of unpublished revelations appear scattered in sermons and will one day be compiled for Volume II.

 The final compliment of sections is not therefore known at this stage.